ManifoldEngine/Manifold/README.md

 Manifold is an ECS Game Engine focused on modularity.
 It promotes a System based architecture and procedural code.

 # Requirements
 Some of the dependencies are provided with the engine submodule.
-This includes a Premake5 executable and a lua interpreter
+This includes a Premake5 executable, a cmake executable, and a lua interpreter

 ## Windows
 * Visual Studio 2022